Introduction to the Bredesen Protocol

 How Much Does this Cost?

 - We participate with most commercial insurances.
 Your visits will be covered but the time spent preparing for the initial visit (gathering records) will be at an additional cost.
-Some insurances reimburse for this.
 For those with insurances that don’t cover visits, the cost will be $1500 for one year of care.
 This includes preparation, a 1 – 1.5 hour first visit, and four follow-up visits.
-If additional visits are needed, they will be charged at $200 per visit.
+If additional visits are needed, they will be charged at $225 per visit.
 Additional time with a health coach for more hands-on nutritional guidance is available at an additional charge.
 Lab testing will either be covered by insurance or out of pocket.
 For those having to pay directly for lab testing, we will seek out the least costly vendors offering high quality lab services.

 How Do I Get Started?